 3. G Suite Account Takeover Prevention

-Using a good, cloud-based data loss prevention solution in G Suite will help system admins not only see where logins are coming from, but also the number of login attempts and—perhaps most importantly—account activity once the login is successful.
+Using a good, cloud-based data loss prevention solution in G Suite will help system admins not only see where logins are coming from but also the number of login attempts and—perhaps most importantly—account activity once the login is successful.

-Your InfoSec team will want to be notified if a specific account is acting abnormally.
+Your IT team will want to be notified if a specific account is acting abnormally.
 This could include bulk file downloads, risky file uploads, risky SaaS application connections, and more.
 When this type of activity is detected, a good cloud security tool will lock down the account, unshare or quarantine the files, and remove malware infections in your system.

 4. Security Audits and Reporting

 Any good IT security strategy must include easy G Suite monitoring, audits, and reporting.
 If you are responsible for the security of your district’s G Suite environment, regular audits and reports are a necessary part of your job and are also required by law.